Member list

 If you've already contacted your senators, please do so again.
 Although Congress will recess tomorrow for Thanksgiving, any calls or e-mails can make a difference for when legislators return to Capitol Hill.
 Also, sign up for the AMA Physician Grassroots Network to receive updates on the Medicare physician payment issue as we move forward.

-NXCUONGBS LE VAN SE
+BS LE VAN SENXCUONG

 Main menu